Information Guide For Family & Friends of St. Clair County Jail Inmates

 if worn by the inmate at the time of admittance to The St. Clair County Jail.

-All mail is opened and checked for money orders or contraband.
-The only kind of
+All mail is opened and checked for contraband.

 To make payment on booking fee tickets, lodging, medical, arrest or prosecution